soverenio/docs/docs/administration/securing-sensor.md

 #### Capabilities

 You can use capabilities instead of the privileged mode.
-That heavily depends on how is the underlying operating system is protected, e.g. is there AppArmor or special settings for SELinux, or the like.
+This heavily depends on how the underlying operating system is protected, e.g., whether there is AppArmor, special settings for SELinux, or similar protections.

 Define the `securityContext` for `interceptors` and `rpcapd` like this: